LIGMATV/Awesome-Ringtone/README.md

 ## Copyright Notice

 All ringtones are not mine, they are obtained from YouTube and brand community.
-Copyright is held by the brand or creator.
+Copyright is held by the brand or creator, see the [LICENSE.md](LICENSE.md) file for details.
 Consider to give the full copyright in things that use this.

 © 2025 Apple Inc., Google LLC, LG Electronics Inc., BBK Electronics Corp.
 Ltd., Samsung Electronics Co.
 Ltd., Sony Electronics Inc., Xiaomi Corp.